 In the US, such epidemics as the opioid-crisis and rising mental health concerns mean there’s a dramatic increase in the number of cases that are coming in the doors of emergency departments across the continent.

-With this in mind, it’s important for medical establishments to manage patients while still treating them with the same level of respect and dignity as they deserve while making room for newer and increasingly required services, such as behavioural and addiction treatments.
+With this in mind, it’s important for medical establishments to manage patients while still treating them with the same level of respect and dignity as they deserve while making room for newer and increasingly required services, such as behavioral and addiction treatments.

 With more patients staying in EDs overnight, especially since regulations state that patients that are suffering from these kinds of conditions need to stay in EDs to be monitored, other facilities will need to be included into the design of the hospitals, such as bathroom and showering facilities, belonging storage lockers or areas and decompression space.